Here are some tips to get you started in birding, from where and when to go, to information on joining a birding group.

 For information on birdwatching in Vermont, it’s hard to find a better book than Murin and Pfeiffer’s Birdwatching in Vermont, available at your local Vermont bookstore.

-For information about wildlife watching opportunities in Vermont, pick up a copy of Vermont Wildlife Viewing Guide, available in our bookstore.
+For information about wildlife watching opportunities in Vermont, pick up a copy of Vermont Wildlife Viewing Guide.

 A guidebook with information on many of the wildlife management areas in Vermont, complete with the birds that can be found at each, is also available in our bookstore.